larkinthebest/semestralka-spmm-ai/README.md

     (Note the `.` at the end of the command.)

 2.  **Install Dependencies and Setup:**
-    Use the `Makefile` to perform a complete setup, including virtual environment creation, dependency installation, database migration, and GPT4All model downloads:
+    Use the `Makefile` to perform a complete setup, including virtual environment creation, dependency installation, and database migration:
     ```bash
     make install
     ```